 In all, there were 20 cases of Ebola.
 Eleven of them were health workers, in which six of them survived while five succumbed to death, including Dr. Ameyo Adadevoh.

 Death and Legacy

 For a long time, Ameyo Adadevoh’s noble and patriotic deeds will be remembered.
-She took it upon herself to help prevent further spread of the virus in the country by reporting to the government.
+She took it upon herself to help prevent the further spread of the virus in the country by reporting to the government.
 She put her foot down and stopped Sawyer from leaving the hospital when it was reported he had Ebola.